Vshah-1/ItemInventory/README.md

 ![image](https://user-images.githubusercontent.com/94983341/152699617-60c0f706-bafb-4334-ba90-8ae66a1a3015.png)

 The method within our service class firsts checks to see if an item exists, with the id of the value we have given it.
 If an item with that id exists, we use the .deleteById method and delete that item from the repository.
-If an item with that id does not exist, we can throw an EntityNotFoundException
+If an item with that id does not exist, we can throw an EntityNotFoundException.

 ![image](https://user-images.githubusercontent.com/94983341/152699709-69f93a06-e2c1-4cca-90d0-c3cdbdbae68f.png)

-We can send a delete request by following the path specified above /Items/deleteItem/{id}, and here was have passed the value 3
+We can send a delete request by following the path specified above /Items/deleteItem/{id}, and here was have passed the value 3.

 ![image](https://user-images.githubusercontent.com/94983341/152699751-4ea9b874-0b73-45f6-900c-2102db39b919.png)